thebearingedge/mini-core/README.md

 ```

 #### `install(id, fn)`
-A function also be used to register a dynamic value with `install`.
+A function can be used to register a dynamic value via `install`.
 The function argument is invoked and its return value is registered.
 ```javascript
 core.install('four', () => {
   return 2 + 2;